ega-forever/middleware-eth-balance-processor/README.md

 2) by hands: just clone the repo, do 'npm install', set your .env - and you are ready to go

 ##### About
-This module is used for updating balances for registered accounts (see a description of accounts in [block processor](https://github.com/ChronoBank/middleware-eth-blockprocessor)).
+This module is used for updating balances for the specified addresses (see a description of addresses manipulation in [rest module](https://github.com/ChronoBank/middleware-eth-rest)).

 ##### сonfigure your .env